We get asked a lot of questions before Orientation starts. Below are some of those that are frequently asked by new students.

 14. What if I am already living on campus?

-Students who have moved on campus (fall athletes, Telios Students) before September 1, 2012 will still need to check-in at the Orientation check-in tent on Saturday, September 1 to check into school and pick-up your Orientation packet, schedule, and name tag.
+Students who have moved on campus (fall athletes, Telios Students) before August 30, 2013 will still need to check-in at the Orientation check-in table on Saturday, August 30 to check into school and pick-up your Orientation packet, schedule, and name tag.

 15. How do I schedule my classes?

 New student schedules are processed by the Registar's office, and classes are pre-selected for new students.
 Students will receive their Fall Semester schedules through My CLU e-mail.
 All classes are chosen to fit a Core 21 or Major requirement (major indicated on application is used).